Select Page

 3. Job shop manufacturing

-Job shop manufacturing has been described as the “ultimate case of discrete manufacturing”.
+Job shop manufacturing has been described as the “ultimate case of discrete manufacturing.”
 This is because it treats each item as unique, allowing for customized details.

-This type of manufacturing process usually involves production areas or workstations rather than lines and is applied to small-quantity, or individual, orders.
+This type of manufacturing process usually involves production areas or workstations rather than lines and is applied to small-quantity or individual orders.
+Job shop setups are often associated with just-in-time approaches to manufacturing when you make products as needed rather than in advance.

 4. Continuous process manufacturing